ShahadAlsayed0/TODO-LIST-APP/README.md

 ## :bulb: Motivation and Context
 ---

-This application was made for - Tuwaiq Academy 'Android Capstone 1 Assignment'
+This application was made for - Tuwaiq Academy 'Android Capstone 1 Assignment' - with One week deadline-
 ## :camera_flash: Screenshots
 ---
 ### screenshot_1